Scholarship valued at up to $18,000 to support an outstanding postgraduate research student to conduct research overseas.

 b.
 The successful applicant will be awarded the Scholarship by the Sydney School of Education HDR Scholarship Selection Committee.

 a.
-The value of the Scholarship will be up to $18,000 per annum and shall be determined by the selection committee and outlined in the successful recipient’s Scholarship Offer Letter.
+The scholarship will be valued at up to $18,000.
+The exact value of the scholarship shall be determined by the selection committee and outlined in the recipient’s Scholarship Offer Letter.

 a.
 Successful recipients are required to maintain receipts for up to one year for all costs incurred that are relevant to this Scholarship.